nhankins/french-lit-deep-dive/README.md

 # Quality Notes:

-On data source: Used a merged pdf of 4 project gutenberg ebooks that were originally in ePUB format. \n On embedding model: Used the same nomic embedding model used in the code from where the code template was retrieved (cited below as I did not write the code for this!) \n
+On data source: Used a merged pdf of 4 project gutenberg ebooks that were originally in ePUB format. ## On embedding model: Used the same nomic embedding model used in the code from where the code template was retrieved (cited below as I did not write the code for this!) ##
 On LLM: Used Aya 8B model given that the task is multilingual.
 Found that the larger model produced better results than the smaller stablelm2 model available on Ollama.

 # Sources: